IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/index.md

 This lab guide covers the setup, configuration, and usage of watsonx Assistant for Z. This lab guide uses the <a href="{{itz.collectionURL}}" target="_blank">{{offering.name}} Velocity collection</a> and the three Velocity Pilot lab environments in IBM Technology Zone (ITZ).

-The lab guide also enables dedicated lab environments for customized client Proof of Experiences (PoX) and demonstrations.
+The lab guide also enables dedicated lab environments for customized client PoXs and demonstrations.
 If you are preparing for an actual pilot engagement, refer to the <a href="https://ibm.seismic.com/Link/Content/DCCRRWqjGBTVc87VBGCfC2F2VQVV" target="_blank">Pilot Scoping Guide for watsonx Assistant for Z</a> for additional information.

 The lab guide provides the following guidance to: